OWASP/samm/v2.0/beta/core/governance/g-education-guidance.md

 ## Maturity 2
 ### Activity
-Conduct instructor-lead or CBT based security training specific to roles and technologies used within the organization.
-The organization should include cover product managers, software developers, testers, and security auditors, ensuring to customize the content to each group's technical needs.
+Conduct instructor-led or CBT based security training specific to roles and technologies used within the organization.
+The organization should customize training for product managers, software developers, testers, and security auditors, ensuring to customize the content to each group's technical needs.

 - Product managers should be training on topics related to SAMM business functions and security practices, with the emphasis on security requirements, threat modeling, and defect tracking.
 - Developers should be trained on coding standards and best practices related to the technologies they work with to ensure the training directly benefits security of the application.
 - Testers should be educated on the different testing tools and best practices related to technologies in use by the organization, as well as in tools designed to identify security defects.
 - Security auditors should be trained on the SDLC lifecycle and various application security mechanisms in use by the organization, as well as the process for submitting security defects for remediation.

 Whenever possible, training should be customized to the specific technologies in use by the organization and include security features and weaknesses of each programming language and framework.
-Ideally, each organization should identify a subject-matter expert in each technology to assist with procuring or developing the necessary training content as well as updating it on an annual basis.
+Ideally, each organization should identify a subject-matter expert in each technology to assist with procuring or developing the necessary training content as well as updating it on a regular basis.

 The goal should be to include all training content described in the Maturity Level 1 activities of this activity stream and include additional role-specific and technology-specific content while eliminating aspects of the training considered unnecessary.
 Training should be regarded as mandatory and include and auditable sign-off to demonstrate compliance.